 The term “café,” frequently written as “cafe” without the e-acute accent, comes from the French and means “coffee.”

-And of course, a café is a small restaurant which mostly serves coffee, tea, other drinks and an assortment of snacks.
+And, of course, a café is a small restaurant that primarily serves coffee, tea, and other drinks, along with an assortment of snacks.

 But cafés are far more than places to eat and drink.

-They are places where people, usually friends and sometimes strangers, meet in pairs or small groups to have informal conversations and to socialize.
+They are places where people—usually friends and sometimes strangers—meet in pairs or small groups to have informal conversations and socialize.

 They are also places to read books, magazines, and newspapers.

-Many cafés have comfy chairs or sofas or small nooks where people can relax, chat in comfort and chill a little.
+Many cafés have comfy chairs, sofas, or small nooks where people can relax, chat, and chill a little.

-Today, many people use them to access the Internet through their laptops or smartphones, sometimes to browse the web, other times to work but frequently to chat with other people on Facebook or Whatsapp.
+Today, many people use them to access the Internet on their laptops or smartphones, sometimes to browse the web, other times to work, and frequently to chat with others on Facebook or WhatsApp.

-In short, cafés are hospitable, social places where people go to connect, to have conversations, face-to-face or virtual and to read.
+In short, cafés are hospitable, social places where people go to connect, have conversations—face-to-face or virtual—and read.

-In some ways, the coffee and food are secondary, though conversation is always enhanced while eating and drinking together.
+In some ways, the coffee and food are secondary, though conversation is invariably enhanced when we eat and drink together.

 And “knowledge”?
 It is through conversation that we learn and develop our knowledge.